blurstudio/PrEditor/README.md

 * `preditor.plug.logging_handlers`: Used to add custom python logging handlers to the LoggingLevelButton's handlers sub-menus.
 This allows you to install a handler instance on a specific logging object.

+# Qt Designer integration

+PrEditor includes some reusable widgets that are useful to integrate into your own custom interfaces.
+These can be directly imported and added but PrEditor also defines Qt Designer plugins so you can directly add them to your designer files.

+Note: This has currently only been tested using [PyQt5](https://pypi.org/project/pyqt5-tools/)/[PyQt6](https://pypi.org/project/pyqt6-tools/).

+To load the plugins append the path to [preditor/gui/qtdesigner](/preditor/gui/qtdesigner) to the `PYQTDESIGNERPATH` environment variable.